Kim Burrell Addresses Backlash After Homophobic Comments

 "I make no excuses or apologies.
-My love is as pure as it comes."
+My love is as pure as it comes."+ READ ARTICLE

 Gospel singer Kim Burrell has responded to negative reactions to a sermon that she gave at a church in Houston, Texas where she used the word “perverted” in reference to gay people, according to the New York Times.